behzadhaki/GrooveTransformer/documentation/Chapter 0_PyEnvAndCluster/README.md

 wandb==0.13.3
 ```

-> **Note:** In order to be able to use pyFluidSynth, you need to install fluidsynth software
+> **Note** In order to be able to use pyFluidSynth, you need to install fluidsynth software
 > on your machine. pyFluidSynth needs fluidsynth to be installed on your machine in order to
 > work.
 You can install fluidsynth using the following command:
 > On Mac, you can do this by running